 Why?

 Let’s use an example of weight loss.
-Your prospect says they want to lose weight, to which you ask “Why?”
+Your prospect says they want to lose weight, to which you ask “why?”

 This may throw them a bit, as they probably think it’s obvious why someone would want to lose weight, but make them tell you.
 If they say, “I want to lose weight because I’m going to a wedding and I want to look good”.
-Ask them, “How would it make you feel if you lost the weight and could wear the dress you want?”.
+Ask them, “how would it make you feel if you lost the weight and could wear the dress you want?”.

 By answering this question, you are putting them in the frame of mind that they can achieve this, and you are making them imagine feeling and looking this way.
-You then need to ask “What would happen if you didn’t reach this goal?”.
+You then need to ask “what would happen if you didn’t reach this goal?”.
 This then gets them thinking about how important this goal really is to them and how much they want to achieve it.

-You can keep going down this route a few more times, but be careful not to overdo it, or your questions could get frustrating, the main goal is to really get down to the reason why they want to achieve their goal and what it would feel like if they both did and did not achieve it.
+You can keep going down this route a few more times, but be careful not to overdo it, or your questions could get frustrating, the main goal is to really get down to the reason why they want to achieve their goal and what it would feel like if they both did, and did not achieve it.

 Get people in a “yes” mindset